Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework: Precise statistical model

-I'll end this section with a brief discussion of the {\em likelihood principle} \citep[e.g.,][]{birnbaum1962, bergerwolpert1984}.
+I'll end this section with a brief discussion of the {\em likelihood principle} \citep[e.g.,][]{basu1975, birnbaum1962, bergerwolpert1984}.
 The likelihood principle states that inference on $\Theta$ ought to depend only on, say, the relative likelihood.
 Although the IM constructed above is driven by the relative likelihood $\eta$ in \eqref{eq:rel.lik}, it doesn't satisfy the likelihood principle because it depends on the model $\prob_{Y|\theta}$, which determines but isn't determined by the relative likelihood.
-Some argue that failure to satisfy the likelihood principle is a shortcoming, but I want to offer a different/provocative perspective here.
+Some argue that failure to satisfy the likelihood principle is a shortcoming, but I want to offer a different perspective here.
 I claim that {\em IMs shouldn't satisfy the likelihood principle}, at least not by default.
 Strong validity is my top priority so I'm not willing to sacrifice on this.
 My conjecture is that it's impossible to achieve strong validity and the likelihood principle simultaneously in this setting.
 It is possible, however, to simultaneously achieve a relaxed version of strong validity and the likelihood principle; the proposal in \citet{walley2002} is one example, and the ``relaxed'' strong validity property is what he calls the {\em fundamental frequentist principle}.
 But even if my conjecture is wrong, or if I was willing to relax the strong validity condition, then I still wouldn't want to satisfy the likelihood principle, and here's why.
 If the IM could achieve both the likelihood principle and strong validity, then the latter must hold {\em uniformly} over all those models that determine the same relative likelihood function.
 Consequently, the IM would be less efficient as a result of the constraint imposed by the likelihood principle.
 In Walley's case, for example, the confidence intervals he obtains are significantly wider (see Figure~\ref{fig:walley.binom}) than the standard intervals, and that inefficiency can be traced back precisely to the Bayesian aspects of his solution that ensure the likelihood principle is met.
-As Walley argues, this additional width is natural since the interval's coverage properties must hold, e.g., over all stopping rules.
+As Walley argues, this additional width is to be expected since the interval's coverage properties must hold, e.g., over all stopping rules.
 But what if the data analyst {\em knows} what stopping rule was used?
 Why should he accept a statistical solution that ignores this information and gives less efficient inference as a result?
-My point is that it should be up to the data analyst to decide whether he should be concerned about different models (e.g., binomial or negative binomial) with equivalent relative likelihoods: if he's concerned about this, then he can incorporate this imprecision into the analysis himself (see Section~\ref{S:discuss}) and have control over the resulting loss of efficiency; if he's not concerned, then he can enjoy the efficiency that's afforded to him by not having that concern.
-At the end of the day, it's the model assumptions, etc., that determine the data analyst's IM, and the framework should return the most efficient IM as possible based on his/her inputs.
+It should be up to the data analyst to decide whether he should be concerned about different models (e.g., binomial or negative binomial) with equivalent relative likelihoods: if he's concerned about this, then he can incorporate this imprecision into the analysis himself and have control over the resulting loss of efficiency; if he's not concerned, then he can enjoy the efficiency that's afforded to him by not having that concern.
+Ultimately, it's the model assumptions, etc., that determine the data analyst's IM, and the framework should return the most efficient IM as possible based on his/her inputs.
 The framework shouldn't indirectly control the data analyst's model assumptions.
+See \citet{martin.basu} for more on the IM's ability to balance the likelihood principle and the reliability necessary for scientific inference.